 He calls himself religious, but unlike his wife Barbro, he rarely attends church.

 – But I have built a church, he says and laughs.

 Anders Åberg has reached the age of 64, but there does not seem to be any thought of retiring.
 He has many new ideas.

 – The best things have not yet been done, he says.
 Together with Barbro, he continues to run Mannaminne.

-The high coast is a place that lives up to the summer, but is really a depopulated area.
+The High Coast is a place that comes alive in the summer, but is really a depopulated area.
 Through Mannaminne, Anders Åberg also wants to counteract the despair that affects people in such an area.

 – Here a kind of northern depression is freely presented – nothing you do earns anything more.
 Then it is important to instead feel that you are part of the whole world and to take advantage of the life you have been given, he says.